Merlin-Willner/TruthOrDare/README.md

 #### google-services.json:
-   - this file was automatically created by Firebase, when I added the app to Firebase contains all of my Fireship credentials
+   - this file was automatically created by Firebase, when I added the app to Firebase contains all of my Firebase credentials

 #### build.gradle & build.gradle:
    - Copied the code from the instructions on Firebase